bmoff/code-first-design/README.md

 # Code-First-Design

-Design and development are converging. through AI-assisted and component-driven workflows.
+Design and development are converging, particularly driven by AI-assisted workflows.
 More teams are designing directly in code using AI editors such as Cursor and Lovable, and tools like Figma can now generate working components.
 This reduces the need for traditional handoff, as developers, designers, and PMs can create and test ideas straight in the codebase.

 However, these AI-assistent tools often lack the context and guardrails to produce code that is consistent, reusable, and easy to scale.